I was a guest of LUX* Maldives South Ari Atoll on full board basis. All opinions, as always, remain honest and my own.

 The rooms and villas at LUX* Maldives South Ari Atoll

 LUX* South Ari Atoll is a large resort by Maldives standards.
 It has almost 200 villas split over water and on the beach and when full, it can host up to 400 guests.
 This means that there are a lot of activities and dining options to keep everyone satisfied and catered for.
+Watch my live stream below of the rooms at LUX*.

 There are a few room categories split between beach or water locations.